LeonSo7/ScrumBot/README.md

 # ScrumBot

-Team Name: ScrumBot

-Team Members: Timothy Choy, Arkin Modi, Leon So
+Authors: Timothy Choy, Arkin Modi, Leon So

 This project is a remastering of a Discord meeting bot.